Chimera (British TV series): Release

-The series originally aired in Britain on ITV from 7 to 28 July 1991.
+The series originally aired in the United Kingdom on ITV from 7 to 28 July 1991.
 In the United States, it aired on A&E Television Networks.

 A heavily edited version of the series was released on VHS, with the title Monkey Boy, by Prism Entertainment.

 The complete series was released on DVD in the United Kingdom by Revelation Films Ltd in July 2010.

 The series was run for the first time on Forces TV on the 19 and 20 February 2022.